-IFP OFFICIAL RULEBOOK
+USA PICKLEBALL OFFICIAL RULEBOOK

-The International Federation of Pickleball (IFP) was organized to perpetuate the growth and advancement of pickleball on an international level and to set goals for worldwide play and recognition.
-The IFP is committed to furthering the growth and development of pickleball among all players and all countries.
+USA PICKLEBALL was organized to perpetuate the growth and advancement of pickleball on a national level and to set goals for worldwide play and recognition.
+USA Pickleball is committed to furthering the growth and development of pickleball among all players.

-The IFP is the World Governing Body for the Sport of Pickleball and the USAPA (USA Pickleball) is the Governing Body for the Sport of Pickleball in the United States of America.
-Both organizations are responsible for formulating and interpreting all the rules of the sport in a manner that preserves the traditional nature and character of the sport and the skills traditionally required to play the sport.
-All such decisions by the IFP and USAPA are final and not appealable.
-The IFP has established an International Rules Committee and encourages input from all players.
+USA Pickleball is the National Governing Body of American pickleball that formulates and interprets all the rules of the sport in a manner that preserves the traditional nature and character of the sport and the skills traditionally required to play the sport.
+All such decisions by USA Pickleball are final and not appealable.

-The purpose of the rulebook is to provide pickleball players with the rules necessary for recreational play, organized league, competitive and tournament play.
-Some sections of this rulebook are designed to be used only for the conducting of sanctioned tournaments.
-A sanctioned tournament allows players to be ranked on a national or international basis.
+The purpose of the rulebook is to provide pickleball players with the rules necessary for recreational, social, organized league and tournament play.
+Some sections of this rulebook are designed to be used only for the conduct of USA Pickleball-sanctioned tournaments.
+A sanctioned tournament allows players to obtain a rating on a national or international basis.

 Non-sanctioned tournaments may also use these sections as guidelines.
-Tournament Directors of non-sanctioned tournaments may be flexible in the use of these guidelines to better fit the skills, ages, and diversity of their players.
-The IFP enthusiastically encourage tournaments both sanctioned and non-sanctioned tournaments to promote knowledge and growth of the sport, skill development, and having fun while playing pickleball.
+Tournament Directors for non-sanctioned tournaments may be flexible in the use of these guidelines to better fit the skills, ages, and diversity of their players.
+USA Pickleball enthusiastically encourages these non-sanctioned tournaments to promote knowledge and growth of the sport, and skill development, while having fun playing pickleball.